-Specific objective 10.ii.3 covers actions aimed to increase employability of researchers, number of memberships in international research organizations and participation in large transnational projects and consortia, to improve access to foreign research publications and databases and support the development of national bibliographic database.

-- Two actions with the aim of increasing employability of researchers on postgraduate and postdoctoral level.
-The first action will steer young researchers on postgraduate level to conduct their research in priority scientific areas defined in the Smart Specialisation Strategy.
-The open call for postgraduates is planned under this action.
-Successful applicants will be awarded with the grant for conducting their research in one of the priority research areas.
-This grant should cover the costs of employment as well as research costs.
-The applicants will have to have the employment contract with the research institution.
+Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups i.3 covers actions aimed to increase employability of researchers, number of memberships in international research organizations and participation in la rge transnational projects and consortia, to improve access to foreign research publications and databases and support the development of nation al bibliographic database. researchers on postgraduates research areas. ith the aim of increasing employability of researchers on postgraduate and postdoctoral level.
+The first action will steer young postgraduate level to conduct their research in priority scientific areas defined in the Smart Specialisation Strategy.
+The open call for is planned under this action.
+Successful applicants will be awarded with the grant for conducting their research in one of the priority This grant should cover the costs of employment as well as research costs.
+The applicants will have to have the employment he research institution.
 The second action will support the development of careers of postdoctoral researchers.
-One component of the second action will target Croatian researchers working in Croatia and other will target Croatian researchers.
-One component of the second action will target the letter of intention on returning to Croatia.
-The programme will provide start-up funds to build up innovative lines of research teams.
+One component of the

+- second action will target Croatian researchers working in Croatia and other will target Croatian researchers who are currently living abroad and who have either already returned or have submitted the letter of intention on returning to Croatia.
+The programme will provide start-up funds to build up innovative lines of research and research teams.
 The successful applicants have to show potential of excellence and commitment in science and technology.
 Through both of these programmes the cooperation between business sector and research institutions will be stimulated in order to address intersectoral mobility and pending issue of development of sets of transversal skill suitable for conducting business.
 Under second action targeting the development of careers and improvement of employment conditions of postdoctoral researchers synergy with HORIZON 2020 under the Marie Sklodowska-Curie COFUND action will be planed.
 COFUND scheme co-finances doctoral or postdoctoral fellowship programmes for training and career development of researchers with special emphasis on regional, national, and international programmes to foster excellence in research training and career development and to improve working or employment conditions - Supporting international memberships in international research organizations and participation in large transnational projects and consortia in order to enhance integration of Croatian researchers in European research area.
 One of the interaction mechanisms to achieve the greatest changes are joint research projects resulting from the opportunity to participate in large transnational projects and consortia e.g. ERIC consortia. - Improving access to research tools by increasing access to foreign scientific publications and databases.
 Under this action, the National university library will funded to access foreign scientific publications and databases and make them available to all Croatian research organisations.
 Also the National university library will funded to establish an effective and internationally recognisable national bibliographic database.